Balancer Review for 2023

 Besides having a super popular liquidity protocol service, Balancer is still a decentralized exchange platform at heart.
 This means that users aren’t subjected to anything resembling a KYC or AMP test and get to retain their anonymity and sensitive data at all times.

-In order to set up and execute a trade at Balancer, all that users have to do is connect their crypto wallet and they’re off to the races.
+In order to set up and execute a trade at Balancer, all that users have to do is connect their crypto wallet like Metamask and they’re off to the races.
 Once plugged in, traders have a lot of avenues to go by.
 Namely, they can deal in some of the most relevant and coveted tokens around, such as ZRX, BAT, USDC, REP, SNX, KNC, COMP, WBTC, pBTC, sBTC, WETH, DAI, MKR, etc.

 Balancer Liquidity Pools